Towns & Places:

 In 1897-98, after more oil wells were found, the Standard Oil company built a pipeline that started an interest in the industry.

-A second courthouse was built in 1904 of brick and native stone with a central cupola surmounted by towers with four round windows each.
+A second courthouse, built in 1904 of brick and native stone, has a central cupola surmounted by towers with four round windows each.
 It was constructed by Dannelly & Halfin and designed by George P. Washburn & Son.

 In 1910, there were over 100 organized school districts, and the school property was valued at about $200,000.
-In the same year, there were 24 rural mail routes emanating from the different towns in the county and several entering from other counties so that the country people were well supplied with daily mail.
+In the same year, 24 rural mail routes emanated from the different towns in the county, and several entered from other counties, so the country’s people were well-supplied with daily mail.

 At that time, 252,000 acres were under cultivation, with farm produce amounting to about $2,500,000, of which corn, the most valuable crop, contributed $500,000; oats, $150,000; and wheat, $100,000.
 Other leading field crops are Irish potatoes, flax, Kafir corn, and prairie grass.
 Animals sold for slaughter in 1910 brought $500,000.
 The assessed property valuation was nearly $30,000,000, and the population was 23,754, a gain of 4,500 over that of 1900.